 Nasal Solar Dermatitis

-Also commonly known as “Collie nose”, this skin problem is believed to be an autoimmune problem and causes hair loss at the junction of the nose and muzzle, and can cause scaling and ulceration.
+Also commonly known as “Collie nose”, this skin problem is an autoimmune problem.
+It causes hair loss at the junction of the nose and muzzle, and can cause scaling and ulceration.

 It usually affects dogs with noses that are lightly-pigmented, such as the Collies, Shelties, and similar breeds.